Cheap flights to Hong Kong

 Shopping

-The newest place in town when it comes to dropping some serious Hong Kong Dollars is The Wai shopping mall – four floors, nearly 150 stores and restaurants, and over 50,000sq feet of outdoor space to boot!
+There's plenty of places to drop some serious Hong Kong Dollars here.
+You've got The Wai – four floors, nearly 150 stores and restaurants, and over 50,000sq feet of outdoor space to boot!
 It also boasts Hong Kong’s biggest indoor bicycle parking lot.
 Yeah, they really like to cycle over there.
 This is also where you'll find Market Place, the biggest market space in Hong Kong, with more than 13,000 products from around the globe to rummage through.

 Happy rummaging!